Local Life: Cambodia Documentary

 The Next Generation Explorers Network (NGEN) is a community of The Explorers Club members who are leading the next generation of exploration.
-Through the NGEN network, ten Explorers Club members will be embarking on a journey into Cambodia’s Mekong River, traveling into remote areas using pack rafts.
+Through the NGEN network, ten Explorers Club members embarked on a journey into Cambodia’s Mekong River, traveling into remote areas using pack rafts.

-The interdisciplinary team brings together researchers, wilderness experts, and professionals who are embarking on objectives that will advance the Club’s mission.
+The interdisciplinary team brought together researchers, wilderness experts, and professionals who embarked on objectives that will advance the Club’s mission.

 Contributing Exploration Enthusiasts and Funders